daboss2003/daboss2003/README.md

 - 👋 Hi, I’m oluwafemi samson olawale
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently a typescript/javascript developer
 - 💞️ I’m looking to collaborate on any code contest
 - 📫 How to reach me samsonoluwafemi203@gmail.com